fgma/rester/README.rst

 Rester is implemented in golang and should run on all platforms restic supports.
 It only needs a recent version of restic.

-Right now it is only tested running on linux.
+Right now it is only tested running on linux and basic functionality on windows.

 Install
 -------